• About Me

 17 Tuesday Jun 2014

-Posted by sharoncummings in Art, Uncategorized
+Posted Art, Uncategorized

 abstract, abstract art, artwork, bright colors, canvas prints, color, Colorful Art, colorful paintings, contemporary art, courage, fear, framed prints, modern art, paintings, pink, pinks, posters, prints, sharon cummings, wall art